Autonomous Recordation Agent

 5. Usage Awareness

-The agent watches credit consumption from each event.
-When the remaining balance drops below a threshold, it triggers a low-balance alert.
+The agent tracks plan usage from each event.
+When the remaining deltas drop below a threshold, it triggers an alert so you can upgrade or manage overage.

-All verified events update a local ledger, keeping a running total per record key.
+All verified events update local records, keeping a running total per record.
 In production, replace the in-memory Map with a database.

 Running the Agent